Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: The exponential profiles of and

+which is (up to a scaling of the variable) the form introduced by Littlewood and Offord in \cite[Theorem 3]{LO}.
+Special cases include $\beta=0$ (Kac polynomials), $\beta=1/2$ (Weyl polynomials as in \eqref{weyldef}), and $\beta=1$ (exponential polynomials). \end{example}

-Note that when $\beta=0$ in (\ref{LOprofile}), we have $g\equiv0$ and we may take the deterministic coefficients $a_{j;N}$ to be equal 1 for all $j$ and $N.$ In that case, the coefficients of the associated polynomial are independent and identically distributed.
+Note that when $\beta=0$ in (\ref{LOprofile}), we have $g\equiv0$ and we may take the deterministic coefficients $a_{j;N}$ to be equal 1 for all $j$ and $N.$ In that case, the coefficients of the associated polynomial are independent and identically distributed, as in the work of Littlewood--Offord \cite{LO} and Kac \cite{Kac}.

 We now state a main result of \cite{KZ}, in a level of generality convenient for our applications.

 \begin{theorem} [Kabluchko--Zaporozhets] Let $P_{0}^{N}$ be a random polynomial with independent coefficients, with a fixed exponential profile $g$ satisfying Assumptions \ref{gProperties.assumption} and \ref{KZcoeff.assumption}.
 Then the empirical root measure of $P_{0}^{N}$ converges weakly in probability to a rotationally invariant probability measure $\mu.$ The radial part of $\mu$ is the push-forward of the uniform measure on $[0,1]$ under the map $r(\alpha)$ given by